fetchai/carpark_agent/README.md

 Once this rule is applied, your Rasperry Pi should be connected to the OEF Node running on your windows machine and the OEF Status in the panel at the bottom of the UI on the Raspberry Pi agent should read "OK: connected"

 ### Getting the client running
-Now you can run the agent.
+Now you should be able to run it properly.
 Make sure you are in the carpark_client_aea directory and type:

     aea run

 This will loop through the following actions:
 1. Search for agents offering carpark detection services
 2. If an agent is found, send it a CFP (Call For Proposal)
 3. If the proposal it receives is cheap enough and the data new enough it purchases it

 The output messages from this process are displayed in the terminal output.

-## Trouble shooting
-### Car detection not accurately detecting
-We use an off-the-shelf car detection algorithm which is not trained specifically on car-parks.
-As with all computer vision it will not be 100% reliable however often detection rates can be made much better by choosing a more suitable vantage point for your camera.